judsonlmoore/judsonlmoore.com/_posts/happiness/2020-07-06-the-sixth-philosophy-do-it-while-youre-young.md

 Here are those 9 phases of life plotted over time with an indication of how much flexibility you will have in making major life choices during each period.

-{% cloudinary /assets/images/2020/01/Why-Travel-While-Young-Graph.png alt="Why Travel While Young Graph" %}
+{% cloudinary post-image /assets/images/2020/01/Why-Travel-While-Young-Graph.png alt="Why Travel While Young Graph" %}

 As you can see, the time when you will be most flexible is during your younger years.
 Don't let them pass you by!